Auritroo/VaR-Edelweiss-Flexicap-Mutual-Fund-Project/README.md

 # VaR-Edelweiss-Flexicap-Mutual-Fund-Project
 This repository acts as a code storage to my independent VaR (Value at Risk) Project, required in the field of Risk Management and Broader Finance.

-# Value at Risk Analysis — Edelweiss Flexi Cap Fund

-**A comparative analysis of Value at Risk estimation methods applied to a real Indian mutual fund portfolio**

 ---

 ## Overview